At All Nations, we believe that children are very much a part of the church.

 Church is important for all the family, not just the adults.
 We see that the church has a responsibility to pray for our children and to teach and encourage them using what God has revealed to us in the Bible.

-On a typical Sunday, the children stay in the main service for about the first half.
+On a typical Sunday morning service, the children stay in the main service for about the first half.
 They join in with the singing and praying.
 When it comes time for the adults to start reading and hearing the Bible explained, the children aged from 3 to 12 years old leave to the adjacent hall for Sunday School.
 This is not primarily because the children are a distraction, but because they learn better with teaching aimed at their level of understanding.

 Facilities for Babies and Toddlers